bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Added callbackGeocodeRestrictions callback that allows the componentRestrictions object to be overridden.
 * Added callbackNearestLoc callback that fires when the nearest location is triggered with the openNearest setting.
 * Added component filtering for geocoding to better restrict by area.
+* Added mappingObject, originPoint, data, and page parameters to callbackSuccess callback.
 * Added location data object as parameter of callbackDirectionsRequest callback.
 * Added openNearest setting to open/select the nearest location after searching.
 * Fixed issue with featuredLocations setting where featured locations at far distances would trigger distance alert.